ssahadevan-pivotal/pcf-workshop-june2018/README.md

 # Pivotal Cloud Foundry (PCF) & Spring Workshop
-## Pivotal Software and Perficient St. Louis
+## Pivotal Software and Perficient
 Join Pivotal and Perficient for a full-day hands-on workshop to introduce key concepts in modern cloud-native application development and delivery.
 This workshop will introduce concepts of cloud-native, Spring and .Net application development, container workload deployments with [Pivotal Cloud Foundry](https://pivotal.io/platform), as well as application monitoring with PCF Metrics and platform monitoring with PCF Healthwatch.
 The labs will leverage Spring Boot 2.0, Spring Actuator, Spring Cloud Data Flow for PCF, and other PCF 2.0 topics.

 ## Topics
 - Cloud-native Architecture and Security
 - PCF 2.0 with Pivotal Application Service (PAS) and Pivotal - Container Service (PKS) Overview
-- What's new in PCF 2.1
 - Spring Boot 2.0 apps dev and Spring Actuator
 - Application deployment on PAS
 - Spring Cloud and Spring Cloud Data Flow (SCDF) for PCF